 How many people in Mexico speak Spanish?

 Mexico boasts the highest number of native Spanish speakers in the world.
-It has double the number of Spanish speakers as Spain.
+It has double the number of Spanish speakers in Spain.

 The government acknowledges 68 national languages, 63 indigenous, and several dialects in Mexico.
 The existence of so many languages promotes diversity.